1. When the sun shines, assist mental proficiency too

 They that have no problems they are aware of, may study so as not to flounder later.

-You may do a lot better – Yet call the bear "uncle" till you are safely across the bridge (Turkish).
+Call the bear "uncle" till you are safely across the bridge (Turkish).
 Many folktales and fables suit the wavelengths of many, many people.
 It has to be respected far and wide, for cementing and forming the culture depends on good stories, according to the cultural psychologist Jerome Bruner.
-Apt and well chosen stories – at times crazy-looking or up to adamantly silly to look at – can suit beginners very well.
+Apt and well chosen stories – at times crazy-looking or up to adamantly silly to look at – can suit beginners nicely.

 However, fairy tale canon and canon that operates on similar wavelengths can be abused, and that is where some delicate problems seem to crop up.
 For example, the French nobility altered folk tales to suit the ruling classes and their vanity, show of clothes and cosmetics, and impressed gullible guys with an outlook that entering the ranks of nobility was the cream of success.
 Charles Perrault too commented on that by, "If a [dressed-up] miller's son can win the heart of a princess in so short a time, causing her to gaze at him with lovelorn eyes, it must be due to his clothes, his appearance, and his youth.
 These things do play a role in matters of the heart."